RedHatWorkshops/windows-containers-quickstart/docs/7-ns-explore.md

 If the helm installation finishes quickly, please examine the pods.
 It might be necessary to wait for approximately 10-20 minutes for this specific pod to become operational.
 When you run the command `"oc describe pod <netcandystore-78d78677c8-jmhtg> -n netcandystore` , you will be able to observe that it is currently retrieving the NCS image from quay.io.

+* You can see the pods in the namespace netcandystore by running this command.

 ```shell
 oc get pods -n netcandystore
 ```

-You can watch the progress of your pod here
+* You can watch the progress of your pod here

 ```shell
 oc get events --field-selector involvedObject.name=<netcandystore-78d78677c8-rlxrs> -n netcandystore --watch
 ```

-> **WARNING:** Please do **not** perform the following steps if your NetCandyStore pods are currently running.
+> **WARNING:** Please do **not** perform the following steps if your NetCandyStore pods are currently running or if you haven't waited (10-20 minutes).
 If the NetCandyStore pod is experiencing any issues, you may consider deleting and redeploying it.

 ```shell
 helm uninstall ncs --namespace netcandystore